 Windsurfing Stretches and Flexibility Exercises

-Windsurfing stretching exercises to improve your performance and do away with windsurfing injuries for good.
+Windsurfing stretches to improve your performance and do away with windsurfing injuries for good.

 Windsurfing has a history of dispute.
 In 1948, Newman and Naomi Darby invented a “free sail” attached to a surf board.
 They started making and selling their “sail boards” in 1964.
 The idea did not take off and the business was folded within a few years.

 In 1968, Jim Drake, a sailor and Hoyle Schweitzer, a surfer combined their sports to start a new hybrid sport called Windsurfing.
 They applied for patents for their new design and started Windsurfing International.
 These patents led to many court cases.